kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 #### 1. Configure the CRI implementation on nodes

-The configurations available through RuntimeClass are CRI implementation dependent.
-See the corresponding documentation ([below](#cri-documentaiton)) for your CRI implementation for how to configure.
+The configurations available through RuntimeClass are Container Runtime Interface (CRI) implementation dependent.
+See the corresponding documentation ([below](#cri-documentation)) for your CRI implementation for how to configure.

 {{< note >}}
 RuntimeClass currently assumes a homogeneous node configuration across the cluster (which means that